Multi-Spectral Reflection Matrix for Ultra-Fast 3D Label-Free Microscopy

 { \textbf{Results}}

 {\textbf{Recording the Multi-Spectral Reflection Matrix.}}

 3D matrix imaging is based on the measurement of a multi-spectral reflection matrix from the scattering sample.
 The experimental setup and procedure are described in Fig.~\ref{fig:setup} (see Methods and Supplementary Figure S1).
-Inspired by spectral domain FFOCT~\cite{stremplewski_vivo_2019}, it simply consists in a Linnik interferometer (Fig.~\ref{fig:setup}a).
+Inspired by FD-FF-OCT~\cite{stremplewski_vivo_2019}, it simply consists in a Linnik interferometer (Fig.~\ref{fig:setup}a).
 In the first arm, a reference mirror is placed in the focal plane of a microscope objective (MO).
 The second arm contains the scattering sample to be imaged through an identical MO.
-This interferometer is illuminated by a swept source through two scanning mirrors and a lens that allows a raster scanning of the focal spot in the MO pupil planes (Fig.~\ref{fig:setup}a$_1$).
+This interferometer is illuminated by a swept source through two scanning mirrors and a lens that allows a raster scanning of the focused beam in the MO pupil planes (Fig.~\ref{fig:setup}a$_1$).
 The sample and reference mirror are thus illuminated by a set of plane waves at each frequency of the light source bandwidth (Fig.~\ref{fig:setup}a$_2$).
-The reflected waves are collected through the same MOs and, ultimately, interfere on a camera conjugated with the focal plane.
-For each input wave-front of coordinate $\mathbf{u}_\textrm{in}$ in the pupil plane, the interferogram \alex{$I(\mathbf{s}_\textrm{out},\mathbf{u}_\textrm{in},\omega)$} recorded at frequency $\omega$ (Fig.~\ref{fig:setup}a$_3$) provides one column of the reflection matrix $\mathbf{R}_{\mathbf{su}}=[R(\mathbf{s}_\textrm{out},\mathbf{u}_\textrm{in},\omega)]$ (see Methods and Fig.~\ref{fig:setup}b), where $\mathbf{s}_\textrm{out}$ is the transverse location of each camera sensor.
+The reflected waves are collected through the same MOs and, ultimately, interfere on a camera conjugated with the focal plane. \corr{For each input wave-front of frequency $\omega$ and coordinate $\mathbf{u}_\textrm{in}$ in the pupil plane, an interferogram $I(\mathbf{s}_\textrm{out},\mathbf{u}_\textrm{in},\omega)$ is recorded by the camera whose sensors are identified by their transverse position $\mathbf{s}_\textrm{out}$ (Fig.~\ref{fig:setup}a$_3$).
+Each interferogram provides one column of the multi-spectral reflection matrix $\mathbf{R}_{\mathbf{su}}(\omega)=\left [R(\mathbf{s}_\textrm{out},\mathbf{u}_\textrm{in},\omega) \right ]$ (see Methods and Fig.~\ref{fig:setup}b).
+The subscripts associated with $\mathbf{R}$ here denote the output and input basis in which the reflection matrix is defined.
+Indeed, this matrix will be projected between different bases in this work: (\textit{i}) the camera sensor basis ($\mathbf{s}$); (\textit{ii}) the plane wave basis ($\mathbf{u}$) and; (\textit{iii}) the focused basis ($\bm{\rho}$), in which the image is built.
+The coefficients of the multi-spectral reflection matrix, $R(\mathbf{s}_\textrm{out},\mathbf{u}_\textrm{in},\omega)$, are noted as functions of the coordinates in the planes associated with each basis.
+The same convention will be considered for the other operators considered in this paper.}